ryanezil/amqstreams-argocd/README.md

 # amqstreams-argocd

+This demo deploys a very small AMQ Streams cluster (one single ZK and one single Kafka with low resources comsumption) using ArgoCD.

 ## Install operators

 After RH OpenShift GitOps operator is installed, you can find a new project recently created: